Welcome

 Game Jam Entry

 A game jam entry submitted to "8 Bits to Infinity #36 - Mouse Jam 2," with the theme of creating a game that was only controlled by the mouse.
-I chose to recreate my days of playing old flash games by creating a mouse-controlled "maze" game with a variety of different enemies with different behaviours.
-Feedback was positive from the community and a was the entry played by a Japanese streamer which is available to watch below.
+I chose to recreate my days of playing old flash games by creating a mouse-controlled maze game with a variety of different enemies with different behaviours.
+Feedback was positive from the community and the entry was played by a Japanese streamer, which is available to watch below.

 Video & Screenshots